Ruiqi-Xie/Spring2020-Project2-group-10/README.md

 Mengchen Wang: "I finished the part of crime in the tab named "Environment" by designing the ui and server, and also the part of NYC's crime analysis in the tab named "Overview". "

+Yuyao Wang : "I finished and contributed to the work of data cleaning, page designing,  feature building for Tab1 , and Image interaction for  Tab3 with teammate Xie, Ruiqi and Zhang, Qin.”

+Ruiqi Xie: "I finished and contributed to the work of data cleaning, page designing,  feature building for Tab1 , and Image interaction for  Tab3 with teammate Wang, Yuyao and Zhang, Qin.”

 Xinlin Zhang: "I finished the part of restaurant in the tab named "Environment" by designing the ui and server, and also contributed to the part of analyzing the restaurants in New York City in the tab named "Overview" .

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.